Metadata Privacy Beyond Tunneling for Instant Messaging: System design

 \subsection{Trust assumptions}

-Trust assumptions of the \hybridmodel: \begin{itemize}[noitemsep,nolistsep] \item When servers share deniable states with users, the servers are trusted. \item The \attacker\ cannot access the internal state of honest parties. \item Users trust receivers of their deniable traffic, i.e. users are by design not able to deny having sent traffic to their intended receiver. \item Users' deniable behavior does not influence their regular behavior, e.g., a user does not send more regular traffic than they normally would to piggyback their deniable traffic. \end{itemize}
+The previously stated design goals, combined with the threat model, leads to the following trust assumptions: \begin{itemize}[noitemsep,nolistsep] \item The \attacker\ cannot access the internal state of honest parties. \item Users trust receivers of their deniable traffic, i.e. users are by design not able to deny having sent traffic to their intended receiver. \item Users' deniable behavior does not influence their regular behavior, e.g., a user does not send more regular traffic than they normally would to piggyback their deniable traffic. \item The forwarding servers are trusted. \item The KDC is trusted, and can generate ephemeral keys on behalf of a user in case the user's deniable ephemeral keys have been depleted. \item Users do not issue deniable key requests for adversaries' keys, and do not respond to deniable Signal sessions initiated by adversaries. \end{itemize}

-This section presents \ourprotocollong, a centralized IM protocol with both the security guarantees of the Signal protocol, and transport layer privacy for messages.